awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 [aliases]
 ```

-You can then create your aliases below the section heading\.
-To create a new alias, provide the alias name, and then specify the alias members in a comma\-separated list\.
+You can then create your aliases under the section heading\.
+To create an alias, provide the alias name, and then specify the alias members in a comma\-separated list\.
 Alias members can be individual NICE DCV features or other aliases\.

 ```
 alias_name=member_1, member_2, member_3
 ```

 **Example**
-The following example adds the aliases section heading and creates an alias named `file-management` that includes the `file-upload` and `file-download` features, and an existing alias named `clipboard-management`\.
+The following example adds the aliases section heading and creates an alias named `file-management` that includes the `file-upload` and `file-download` features and an existing alias named `clipboard-management`\.

 ```
 [aliases]